knative/docs/docs/versioned/getting-started/tutorial.md

 ---

-### Getting Started with Knative
+## Getting Started with Knative

-**Perfect for:** First-time users, developers evaluating Knative, and those wanting hands-on experience
+**Perfect for:** First-time users and developers wanting hands-on experience

 Comprehensive guide with multiple learning paths:

   - Quick local installation (10 minutes with kind/minikube)
   - Step-by-step tutorials for Serving, Eventing, and Functions
-- Guidance for evaluators and decision makers
-- Links to production installation options

 **What you'll learn:** Deploy your first service, explore autoscaling, build event-driven applications, and create serverless functions.